 Join us for a weekend of robotics and computer technologies.
-You will be using the PLAY 700 system from ROBOTIS and two software tools: TASK from ROBOTIS and SCRATCH 2 from MIT to learn the fundamentals of robotics.
+You will be using the PLAY 700 system and the TASK software tool from ROBOTIS to learn the fundamentals of robotics.
 You will learn programming skills and be introduced to a variety of mechanical components used in building robots.
 The weekend will cover robotics design concepts and help you understand the importance of engineering and technology!
 Each weekend will cover the same information, so please only attend one.
+This weekend is the same course that was offered in Spring and Fall 2017; if you have previously attended our Weekend Robotics Experience or Summer Academy at UGA Robotics Camp, we have a special Multimedia Programming for Robotics event on April 28.
 For the weekend, students can either purchase the robotics kit through us or on their own.
-If ordering through us, the order must be placed no later than three weeks ahead of time.
+If ordering through us, the order must be placed no later than three weeks ahead of time

 |Course Date Info:|